Rail gauge in Australia: 1980s

-One Nation project
+1990s

-As part of the Keating Government's One Nation project, the Melbourne-Adelaide railway line was converted to standard gauge in 1995.
+As part of the Keating government's One Nation project, the Melbourne-Adelaide railway line was converted to standard gauge in 1995.
 The Hopetoun, Portland and Yaapeet lines in Victoria, and the Pinnaroo, Loxton and Apamurra lines in South Australia were also gauge converted.
-The remaining isolated broad gauge and narrow gauge lines were closed with the Mount Gambier and Mount Barker lines being the most controversial.
-The Fishermans Island line was converted to dual gauge in 1997 to serve the Port of Brisbane.
+The remaining isolated broad gauge and narrow gauge lines were closed, with the Mount Gambier and Mount Barker lines being the most controversial.
+The Fisherman Islands line was converted to dual gauge in 1997 to serve the Port of Brisbane.

 21st century projects

 Gauge conversion of 2,000 kilometres of track in Victoria was announced by the state government in May 2001 but did not proceed due to the difficulty of achieving any agreement with then track manager, Freight Australia.
 In 2010, 200 kilometres of the North East line in Victoria was gauge converted between Seymour and Albury.
 In the same year, standard gauge access was provided to the Port of Geelong, 13 years after the conversion to standard gauge of the Western standard gauge line between Melbourne and Adelaide, which runs through the northern suburbs of Geelong.

 The Oaklands branch line was converted in 2009 to standard gauge as part of the project to standardise the North East line, to prevent that branch becoming isolated as an orphan.

 To allow the creation of the Nucleus Transmodal Hub at Bromelton, Queensland, the Acacia Ridge to Bromelton section of the NSW North Coast line was converted to dual gauge in 2009, however it was not used until 2017.

 In November 2012, Brookfield Rail completed an upgrade on the Morawa to Geraldton line with gauge convertible sleepers installed to allow for conversion in the future.
 The Mildura railway line and the Murrayville railway lines in Victoria were converted to standard gauge in 2018.